akigumo/Reflow-Oven-Control-GUI/README.md

 # Reflow-Oven-Control-GUI
-2nd year EE project on reflow oven control.
+EE project on reflow oven control.

 I created this GUI on LCD that allows user to change settings of the reflow oven.